12 - ELF Coredump

 /system/bin/linker64: [0x7fb7f8c000, 0x7fb7f8d000]@0xf8000

-One can also access to the registers state by looking for the note: lief.ELF.CorePrStatus.
+The register state can also be accessed by looking for the lief.ELF.CorePrStatus note:

 for note in core.notes: